-• Is the motor on a variable frequency drive (VFD)?
++ Is the motor on a Variable Frequency Drive (VFD)?

 Consider adding a shaft-grounding device, such as an AEGIS shaft-grounding ring.
-Motors on variable frequency drives are subjected to circulating currents that discharge through the motor's bearings causing mechanical issues, including bearing failure and all the associated other risks with bearing failure.
+Motors on VFDs are subjected to circulating currents that discharge through the motor's bearings causing mechanical issues, including bearing failure and all the associated other risks with bearing failure.
 These devices divert these currents from the bearing to ground, saving the bearing and the motor from the damage they cause.

-• Is the motor on a belted application (pulley) or is it a direct drive (coupling)?
++ Is the motor on a belted application (pulley) or is it directly connected to the application (via a coupling)?

 Motors on a belted application can experience excessive radial (side) loading.
-If this is the case, you may want to consider switching from a traditional ball bearing motor on the drive end to a roller bearing that is designed for this radial loading.
+If this is the case, you may want to consider switching from a traditional ball bearing on the drive end to a roller bearing that is designed for this radial loading.